larpchronicles/rules/rules-topics/03_races.md

 **Racial Abilities**:

-*Improved Constitution*: Hardy and strong, Dwarves have a natural resistance toward many substances.
-Once per rest, a Dwarf may resist a toxin by calling “Resist Toxin.”
+*Body of Stone*: _Hardy and strong, Dwarves have a natural ability to overcome certain effects._ Once per rest, a Dwarf may MINIMIZE a single 20 second Physical effect with a 3 second count by incanting, "Minimize Physical."

-*Tricks of the Trade*: Dwarves are masters of all things crafting, and as such have learned how to cut the occasional corner.
-Once per day, a Dwarf may add 1 additional Durability to an item that is being created by themselves or another crafter.
+*Tricks of the Trade*: _Dwarves are masters of all things crafting, and as such have learned how to cut the occasional corner._ Once per day, a Dwarf may add 1 additional Durability to an item that is being created by themselves or another crafter.

 **Makeup Suggestions and Guidelines**:  Both male and female Dwarves appear with beards.